oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/groebner_bases.md

 # Gröbner/Standard Bases Over Fields

-Standard bases are sets of generators for ideals of multivariate polynomial rings (submodules of free modules over such rings) which behave well under division with remainder.
-Each such basis is defined with respect to a monomial ordering.
-If this ordering is global (that is, it is a well-ordering), we use the name Gröbner basis instead of standard basis.
-In this section, we fix our notation in this context and introduce corresponding OSCAR functionality.
+We fix our notation in the context of standard (Gröbner) bases and present relevant OSCAR functions.

 Let $K[x] = K[x_1, \dots, x_n]$ be a polynomial ring over a field $K$, and let $>$ be a monomial ordering on $\text{Mon}_n(x)$.